eduardomozart/dokuwiki-sync/README.md

 # Automatically running ``dokuwiki-sync`` through Cron job

-A cron job is a scheduled task that is executed by the system at a speciﬁed time/date.
+A cron job is a scheduled task that is executed by the system at a specified time/date.

 For most tasks, it does not matter the exact time will be executed, the important is only it's execution frequency, like daily or weekly.
 You can create the following script inside ``/etc/cron.daily`` to run ``dokuwiki-sync`` everyday: